Q. Which components do I have to use for the professional development?

 Q. How can I stop the stream, move ahead, or go back?

-A. Using a Windows Media Player™, you can move the slider back and forth to get to different parts of the video.
+A. You can move the slider back and forth to get to different parts of the video.
 It may take several seconds for the stream to load, depending on the speed of your connection and the Web traffic in your local area.

 Note: For more information on broadband streaming, view our broadband FAQ